AdrianLangseth/NAIL-Jetson-Demo-Project/README.md

 The program can be run a Jupyter Notebook as well as a python script.
 Inexplicably, the Jupyter Notebook is orders of magnitude faster than the python file.

+Before running, if the password of your jetbot is not "jetbot", the password variable must be changed in the few first lines in the code, where a call to the terminal is made to restart the nvargus-daemon.

 To run through the python script, all you need to do is enter the Hide 'n' Seek project directory, and run the main.py file:

 `$ python3 main.py`